Hainanese Chicken Rice: The 10 Best Chicken Rice Spots in Singapore 2025

 Delicious Boneless Chicken Rice: Katong Delight

 Found in Katong Shopping Centre, this stall is loved for boneless, steamed chicken and a generous heap of fragrant rice.
-The rice is stir-fried with minced garlic and chicken fat before cooking, giving every bite maximum aroma.
-Each plate comes with a small bowl of clear chicken broth, sliced cucumber, and thick soy sauce—classic east-side style.
+The rice is stir-fried with minced garlic and chicken fat before cooking, giving every bite maximum aroma and flavourful rice that is not overly greasy.

 Five Star Hainanese Chicken Rice: Kampung-Style Magic

-Five Star on East Coast Road serves what many call “kampung chicken”—leaner, free-range birds with extra bite and real chicken flavour.
+Five Star on East Coast Road serves what many call “kampung chicken”—leaner, free-range chickens known for their robust natural flavour.
 Their hainanese chicken rice is less oily; still, the rice is loaded with flavour, thanks to chicken fat and ginger mixture.
-Their freshly made chilli sauce and robust ginger/garlic paste, created in a food processor, have helped Five Star earn a loyal following among the area’s families.

 The Great Chicken Rice Debate: Best Chicken Rice in Singapore?